-For general information about Chromecast, please visit google.com/chromecast.
+For general information about Chromecasts, please visit google.com/chromecast.

-For assistance getting started with Chromecast and connecting to your TV and/or Wi-Fi network, see support.google.com/chromecast.
+For assistance getting started with your Chromecast and connecting it to your TV and/or Wi-Fi network, see support.google.com/chromecast.

-Not all routers are compatible with Google Chromecast.
+Not all routers are compatible with Chromecasts.
 For more information, see Google's list of supported routers.

 To connect your Chromecast to your Netflix account, make sure you have connected your Chromecast to your TV and Wi-Fi network, then follow the steps below.
 Your mobile device or computer must be connected to the same Wi-Fi network as your Chromecast.
 For information or assistance connecting your Chromecast to your TV and/or Wi-Fi network, see support.google.com/chromecast.

-Launch the Netflix app on your Android or Apple mobile device, or visit the Netflix website in your Chrome browser.
+Launch the Netflix app on your Android or Apple mobile device, or visit the Netflix website from your Chrome browser.

 Once you’re signed in, select the Cast icon from the upper right or lower right side of the screen.

-Select your Chromecast device from the list to launch the Netflix app on your TV.
+Select your Chromecast from the list of available devices to launch the Netflix app on your TV.